sebastian-mutz/fplt/README.md

 ## <span style="color:#734f96">Development</span>

-FPLT is currently developed further “as needed” for my research, but it may become useful for other researchers as it continues to grow - you are very welcome to contribute (through suggestions, coding, etc.) at any stage.
+FPLT is mostly developed “as needed” for my research, but it may become useful for other researchers as it continues to grow - you are very welcome to contribute (through suggestions, coding, etc.) at any stage.

 ## <span style="color:#734f96">Installation</span>